 The Copyright Office has had an exceptionally busy year and has made significant progress on a number of fronts.
-As the main federal entity charged with administering the Copyright Act, the Office has many responsibilities, including overseeing the national copyright registration and recordation systems, advising Congress on copyright policy and legislation, working with the Department of Justice and other federal agencies on copyright litigation, managing over \$1 billion in royalties from compulsory licenses, and educating the public about copyright law.
-We do all of this work with a lean staff of approximately 440 employees who are dedicated to copyright's Constitutional mission of "promot[ing] the progress of science and useful arts."1
+As the main federal entity charged with administering the Copyright Act, the Office has many responsibilities, including overseeing the national copyright registration and recordation systems, advising Congress on copyright policy and legislation, working with the Department of Justice and other federal agencies on copyright litigation, conducting administrative and regulatory activity with respect to statutory copyright licenses (including managing over \$1 billion in royalties from compulsory licenses), and educating the public about copyright law.
+We do all of this work with a lean staff of less than 450 employees who are dedicated to copyright's Constitutional mission of "promot[ing] the progress of science and useful arts."1